ksu-cs-textbooks/cis526/content/01-the-dom/04-js-and-the-dom.md

 ## Manipulating DOM Elements

-All HTML elements in the DOM also implement the [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) interface, which also provides acccess to the element's attributes and styling.
+All HTML elements in the DOM also implement the [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) interface, which also provides access to the element's attributes and styling.
 So when we retrieve an element from the DOM tree, we can modify these.

 Let's tweak the color of the `<h1>` element we saved a reference to in the `header` variable: